• External link opens in new tab or window715-466-4525

 Town Board Meeting

-Motion made by Sue Kowarsch and seconded by Pat Wilcox to approve the Treasurer’s Report.
-Motion passed
+Motion made by Sue Kowarsch and seconded by Brian Berg to approve.
+Motion passed.

 7. Chairman’s Report: